sslab-gatech/portal/map-untrusted-for-dma-from-realm.md

                 return true;
 ```

-Because the RMI exception exits the Realm and jumps into the RMM it will be
+Because the realmn exits due to RSI which is part of the SMC, the exit will be
-handled by the ESR_EL2_EC_SMC case.
+handled as the ESR_EL2_EC_SMC case.

 ```cpp
 static bool handle_realm_rsi(struct rec *rec, struct rmi_rec_exit *rec_exit)